LibrariesHacked/librarieshacked-web-content/tutorials/googleappscripts.md

 TutorialTime: 1 hour
 ---

-Google is a useful place for working on collaborative documents, in an environment that's easy to control access to.
+Google is a useful place for working on collaborative documents, and controlling access to those documents.
 These include spreadsheets, documents, slides, fusion tables etc. And also the lesser known 'Apps Scripts'.

-The [Google Apps Script](https://developers.google.com/apps-script/) language is primarily JavaScript with a number of additions to simplify common scripting tasks, and integrate with other Google services.
+The [Google Apps Script](https://developers.google.com/apps-script/) language is primarily JavaScript with a number of additional functions to simplify common scripting tasks, and integrate with other Google services.

-For example, if you have a Google Analytics account it supports [a set of script methods](https://developers.google.com/apps-script/advanced/analytics) to allow you to easily query your Analytics data.
+For example, if you have a Google Analytics account it supports [a set of methods](https://developers.google.com/apps-script/advanced/analytics) to allow you to easily query your Analytics data.

 Analytics already provided API (Application Programming Interface) access, but this makes accessing data from Google services a lot easier, and removes authentication as a task.
 If you write an apps script and host it on your Google account then it can be given automatic access to your Analytics data.
 Similarly, it will provide easy read/write access to documents and spreadsheets that are in the same account.
 So you could query your Analytics account and update a Google Sheet with the data (if you wanted to).

-When working on scripts, it also offers a decent development environment, allowing you to debug them (though debugging is noticeably slow).
+When working on scripts, it also offers a decent development tool, allowing you to debug the scripts you write (though debugging is noticeably slow).

 Scripts are able to send out emails, at a limit of 100 per day, and can be set to run as part of a schedule.
-That also makes it useful as a notifications and alerts system, where otherwise any automation scripts would need to be hosted on a server.
+That also makes it useful as a notifications and alerts system, where otherwise automation scripts would need to be hosted on a server.

 As an example, the below script could be set to run as an automated task every day to check a library account, and send you an email if a loan is due for return within a certain time frame (e.g. within 5 days), and also to renew it if it is just about to go overdue.
 It uses the following Google script additions: